|

 South Wales Argus, 30 January 2009

-Refers to the closure of part of the Glebelands following the discovery of more PCB wastes.
+Refers to the closure of part of the Glebelands following the

 A spokesman for the council said that any potential contaminants were well below the surface and would not be disturbed through general recreational use and that the decision to fence off the area was taken as an added precaution over and above recommended action. |